phrederick/Sony-SSM-14NXX-SSM-20NXX-RGB-Modification/README.md

 |SSM-14N5E|SSM-20N5E|
 |SSM-14N5U|SSM-20N5U|

+### PVM models
 This guide may also be useful to you if you own any of the monitors from the table below, as they are also based on the same chassis as the aforementioned 'SSM-XXXXX' monitors.
-If you own any of these monitors, the mod is actually easier for you as you will not need to add the MC14052BCP and BA7604N ICs, nor will you have to remove certain jumper wires.

 |14" Models|20" Models|
 |----------|----------|